-A Guide to Tile Sealing
+A Guide To Tile Sealing

 Simply put, if the tiles are porous, tile sealing is needed.
-Natural stones like granite, marble, slate etc. are very porous and need to be sealed.
+Natural stones like granite, marble, slate, etc are very porous and need to be sealed.
 Whereas porcelain and ceramic tiles are not porous in nature and do not require sealing.

-To check if the tile is porous or not, apply wet sponge on the tile.
+To check if the tile is porous or not, apply a wet sponge on the tile.
 If it leaves a dark mark, this indicates that the tile is porous and requires sealing.

 Porous tiles have a tendency of absorbing the spills and staining the tiles very easily.
 Therefore, to maintain the tiles and to protect them from staining, tile sealing is a must.
 Additionally, these tiles tend to be dusty.
-Sealing of tiles will not only protect the surface but will improve the longevity and appearance of the tiles.
+The sealing of tiles will not only protect the surface but will improve the longevity and appearance of the tiles.

 Generally, sealing is done before grouting.
 If grouting is done first, it will go into the tiles and affect the finish, which is very difficult to remove and clean.

 Water-based sealer is applied on the surface of the tiles with a brush, starting from one corner of a tile.
-Make sure that sealant is spread evenly on each tile.
-The sealant should be used very quickly otherwise it may start to dry.
+Make sure that the sealant is spread evenly on each tile.
+The sealant should be used very quickly otherwise it may start drying.
 Leave the sealant applied for 24 hours before grouting or using the tiles.
 If you want a high level of finish, another coat of sealant can also be applied after grouting.
 When the sealant is applied after grouting just avoid sealing the grout.

 - Apply a thick layer of caulk and leave to set.
 This will give the tile a finished and even look.
 This method can be adopted only if the tiles are relatively finished.
 This is one of the easiest, fastest and cheapest ways of finishing the edges of the tiles.

-- Buying a tile trim that matches with the tile.
+- Buying a tile trim that matches the tile.
 A wide range of tile trim with different colors and materials are available.
 Round edge trim is practical and easy to use under the tiles.
 Alternatively, you can make your own trimmed tiles with round edges but it is a difficult and tedious method of finishing the tiles.

 There are water-based sealers and petroleum-based sealers.
 For natural stones, water-based sealers are used whereas, for ceramic tiles, petroleum-based sealers are used.

-If you do not want to change the look of the tiles, permanent sealer is recommended as most of the permanent sealers are a matte finish.
+If you do not want to change the look of the tiles, a permanent sealer is recommended as most of the permanent sealers are a matte finish.
 On the other hand, temporary sealers have the tendency of changing the look of the tiles and give a wet shiny look to the tiles.